tituspowell/wayfarer-game/README.md

 - 14 different procedurally generated **landscape** types to explore (Catacombs, Forest, Citadel, Swamp, Desert, etc.) with a unique layout every time.
 - 17 different **landscape variations** (each of the above could be Frozen, Intense, Toxic, Sacred, etc.)
 - 44 different **character classes** you can be, and 16 different fantasy **races**, each with their own advantages and disadvantages.
-- 56 different **abilities** you can gain on winning a game to better equip you in subsequent ones.
+- 56 **abilities** you can gain on winning a game to better equip you in subsequent ones.
-- 255 different **magic items** you can potentially find, use and keep.
+- 255 **magic items** you can potentially find, use and keep.
 - 48 **magic spells** you can potentially learn and cast.
 - 56 classes of **NPCs** with different behaviours, skills and unpredictable personalities, along with a random name generator.
 Some will offer to join as a companion.
 Others will trade or attack.
 Sometimes they fight each other.
 - 57 **monster** types with a range of possible behaviours.